-Several key volunteer opportunities in our education department include: Guides/interpreters for our school age programs, such as Hands on History; research assistants, and special event assistants to our educator.
-We also have a Youth Advisory Board for high school through college age students to plan and help staff special events and projects.
+Several key volunteer opportunities in our education department include: Guides/interpreters for our school age programs, research assistants, and special event assistants.

-Students visit the museum, the Hadley Valley School and the Dee Log Cabin.
-The program covers the settlement of Olmsted County, the cyclone of 1883, the history of the Mayo Clinic and Mayo surgical suite.
-Students also learn about early life in Olmsted County, including a contrast between the present day at school with a day in a one room school house.
+Students visit the museum, the George Stoppel farmstead, the Hadley Valley School and the Dee Log Cabin.
+The museum tour covers the settlement of Olmsted County, the cyclone of 1883, the history of the Mayo Clinic and Mayo surgical suite.

 Scripts and training are provided.